ChuBL/How-to-Use-Mindat-API/README.md

 	<img src="./Fig/EarthCube-Newblue-perfect square.png"  width="10%">
 </p>

+- This work is supported by NSF, Award #2126315.

 - Thanks to the authors and maintainers of [mindat_api_test](https://github.com/jolyonralph/mindat_api_test) for their valuable work and for making the code available under the Apache License, Version 2.0.